 Inventory, 10 lbs : 0

-Purple Holland bell peppers are available late April through October.
+Purple Holland bell peppers are available in the late spring through fall.

 Recipes that include Purple Holland Bell Peppers.
 One is easiest, three is harder.

-People have spotted Purple Holland Bell Peppers using the Specialty Produce app for iPhone and Android.
+People have shared Purple Holland Bell Peppers using the Specialty Produce app for iPhone and Android.